-A decade later, President John Tyler issued a signing statement disagreeing quite respectfully with certain provisions in a bill dealing with apportionment of congressional districts.
-As spokesman for the House, John Quincy Adams wondered why such an Aextraneous document@ was issued at all and advised that the signing statement should Abe regarded in no other light than a defacement of the public records and archives.@ 18
+In 1840, President John Tyler issued a signing statement disagreeing quite respectfully with certain provisions in a bill dealing with apportionment of congressional districts.
+As spokesman for the House, John Quincy Adams wondered why such an "extraneous document" was issued at all and advised that the signing statement should "be regarded in no other light than a defacement of the public records and archives."
+18

-No signing statements announcing a President=s intent not to comply with a law were issued until 70 years after the Constitution was ratified.
+No signing statements announcing a President's intent not to comply with a law were issued until 70 years after the Constitution was ratified.
 Although after the Jackson and Tyler contretemps, Presidents seemed to shy away from statements denouncing provisions in bills they signed, the practice of identifying their differences with the Congress continued throughout the 19th century.
-There is, additionally, at least one example of a 19th century signing statement by President Ulysses S. Grant that "interpreted" a bill in a way that would overcome the Presidential
+19 There is, additionally, at least one example of a 19th century signing statement by